Who is this week's Greer's Flooring America/C&P Student of the Week?

 Here are this week's nominees.
 All nominations are written by school staff members.

-North High School Summa Cum Laude senior while taking multiple Advanced Placement and Dual Credit classes throughout high school.
-Ada is the North High School 2024 DAR Good Citizen, 2023-2024 Optimist Student of the Day, President of the North High School National Honor Society Chapter, Link Crew member, IHSAA 2024 State Finalist for the North High School Girls Swim team, and has participated in ISSMA Orchestra State Solo and Ensemble earning a gold rating.
-She will be attending Washington University in St. Louis this fall where she will be studying Philosophy-Neuroscience-Psychology on a Pre-Med track.
+Lilly Anderson is a North High School Summa Cum Laude senior while taking multiple Advanced Placement and Dual Credit classes throughout high school.
+Lilly is a 2023-2024 Optimist Student of the Day, member of the National Honor Society and Student Council, who also participates in Choir, Orchestra, and the musical.
+She is also Co-Caption of Girls Tennis Team and played Girls Golf.
+She will be attending University of Southern Indiana this fall where she will be studying Nursing.

 If the poll doesn't load, refresh the page.
 Voting ends at noon Central on Thursday.
 Any suspicious voting activity (use of bots or rapid-fire votes from a single IP address) will result in those votes being disqualified and the IP address being blacklisted.